camgoering/302FinalProject/README.md

 1. There is a slight stutter between scene changes
 2. The engine sound played when shifting gears is too long, so when the gear shift happens the sound isn't matched after the first shift.
 3. There is a small amount of missing pixels on the highway background.
+4. There are some issues with the leaderboard where it sometimes doesn't pop up.
+We think this is due to the 3rd party leaderboard service we used.